Alluring Andalusia: top tips for visiting Almeria

-Almería is a city whose history has been dictated by the sun.
-Tucked into the south eastern corner of Andalucía, it faces the African coast to the south and a thirsty hinterland to the north.
-Almería is the provincial capital of a region that can lay claim to Europe's only true desert.
+Almeria is a city whose history has been dictated by the sun.
+Tucked into the southeastern corner of Andalusia, it faces the African coast to the south and a thirsty hinterland to the north, laying claim to Europe's only true desert.

 Explore La Chanca

 Below the fortress' western walls sits the district of

 The regularity of the buildings and their vibrant colours lends the area an air of festivity, which is often enhanced by the thrum and beat of flamenco, played at full tilt from stereos inside the houses.